mybizz-site/phontrack/userdoc.md

 # Geofences

+A geofence is a square shaped zone defined for a device.
+When the device enters or leaves the geofence, an alert is sent.

+When defining a geofence, you can set :

+* the zone coordinates (duh)
+* choose if an email should be sent
+* choose the destination email address(es)
+* the URL to visit when the device enter or leaves the zone
+* if the URL should be queried with POST method or not (GET)

 # Proximity alert

+A proximity alert is defined with a pair of devices, a small and a big distance.
+The alert is triggered when the two devices get closer than the small distance or when they get farther than the big distance.

+For both geofences and proximity alerts, user email is used if the email address field is left empty.

+Emails will be sent only if Nextcloud's email settings are properly set.

 # Sharing

+There are multiple ways to share a session with PhoneTrack.

 ## Public session URL

+Each session can be set public and then can be shared with a public URL.
+This URL allows the viewers to see all session points but everything is read-only.

 ## Public filtered share

+You can create multiple public filtered shares for a session.
+First set and enable the filters, then create the public filtered share.
+The generated URL allows the viewers to see the session with those filters applied.

+For each public filtered share, additional options are available :

 ### last positions only

+If this is enabled, the public share will only show last devices positions.

 ### geofencify

+If this is enabled, all points located inside a geofence will be showed at the geofence center.
+It is a kind of location simplification.

 ### Show one device only

+You can restrict the public share to only display one device.

 # Options

 ## Minimum distance to cut between two points

+If this option is set to 1000m (for example), lines between two points which distance from each other is more than 1000m won't be displayed.
+The statistic table is also impacted.

 ## Minimum time to cut between two points

+Same as previous option but with a duration.
+Those two options are not mutually exclusive, then can both be set at the same time.

 # Point quota

+Nextcloud admin can set a point number quota for PhoneTrack users.
+When a user reaches this amount of points, he/she can choose what happens :

+* block logging : no new points can be logged
+* delete user's oldest point each time a new one is logged : this will find the oldest point logged in any user's session and delete it each time a new point is logged.
+This way, the quota will never be exceeded.
+* delete device's oldest point each time a new one is logged : each time a point is logged for a device, the oldest point of this device will be deleted before logging the new one.
+If this is the first point logged for this device, the oldest point of all existing device will be deleted.

 # Session auto export

+Users can choose to automatically export a session periodically.
+This action will be triggered by Nextcloud "cron tasks" at the requested frequency.
+Users can choose the path where automatic exports will be saved.

 # Session auto purge

+Automatic purge means periodical automatic point deletion for a session.
+For example, if weekly auto purge is set for a session, last complete week points will be deleted at the beginning of each new week.